jwplayer/wordpress-plugin/jw-player/readme.txt

 = Issues & Contributions =

 This plugin is open source and we strongly encourage users to contribute to the plugin's development.
 If you find a bug or another issue, please [report it on the plugin's GitHub mirror](https://github.com/jwplayer/wordpress-plugin/issues) and if you would like to suggest improvements feel free to open a pull request.

+* Known Issues:
+    - In some cases the posts list in your admin may appear empty after activating this plugin.
+[Please help us fix this issue](https://github.com/jwplayer/wordpress-plugin/issues/17).

 == Installation ==